Exterior Painting Cost

 £0

-What Does Painting Exterior Walls Entail?
+What Does Painting Exterior Walls Involve?

-Choosing paint
+Choosing Paint

 Masonry paint should be used for pebbledash and rendered exterior walls, although it will require a silicone primer first before it is applied.
+This will likely increase the costs of painting exterior walls for these types of property.

-Preparation and cleaning
+Preparation and Cleaning

-A lot of the work involved with exterior painting is preparing the surfaces for painting.
-Any loose paint will need to be scraped/brushed off along with any dust and cobwebs.
-The walls will then need to be washed, and a mould/algae killer applied if required.
-Then any minor cement repairs to rendering/pointing will need to be taken care of.
+Any loose paint will need to be scraped or brushed off, along with any dust and cobwebs.
+The walls will then need to be washed and a mould/algae killer applied if required.

 paintingexteriorwalls7